-Real-time jobs can also have secondary sources or targets (see Source and target objects).
+Real-time jobs can also have secondary sources or targets.
 For example, suppose you are processing a message that contains a sales order from a Web application.
 The order contains the customer name, but when you apply the order against your ERP system, you need to supply more detailed customer information.